tasmota/docs/docs/Matter.md

 # Matter

-!!! danger "Matter protocol support is experimental and not yet feature complete"
+!!! danger "Matter protocol support is in beta"

-??? failure "This feature is not included in precompiled binaries :material-cpu-32-bit:"
+??? failure "This feature is included in tasmota32xx.bin precompiled binaries :material-cpu-32-bit:"
-    When [compiling your build](Compile-your-build) add the following flag your environment or `user_config_override.h`:
-    ```arduino
-    #define USE_MATTER_DEVICE
-    ```

 ## What is Matter?